 “There’s Cirinda’s castle,” he said, voice hoarse.

-He was extra sweet that evening, playing in the sandbox, pushing his trains around the floor, making little observations that bordered on apologies.
+He was extra sweet that evening, pushing his trains around the floor, making little observations that bordered on apologies.

 “I was upset when I got home today.
 I was upset then but I’m not anymore.”

 “That’s good to hear.
 It can be hard for Mommy when you scream like that.
 I want to help you feel better but I don’t know how.”

 “It can be hard on me when I scream like that, too.”

 My husband, who’d been as freaked out as I was, seemed remarkably calm that night.

 “Were you on Google?”
 I asked, already knowing the answer.
 “What was that we just went through?”

 “Toddler sleep inertia.
 Fairly common, it says.
 They grow out of it.”

 I Googled the term myself, and read dozens of pages of parents describing exactly the same thing we’d all experienced.